3-Day Warsaw Itinerary: A SightSeeing Guide by JetSettingFools.com

 Lazienki Royal Park

 Take a stroll on one of the many paths through Lazienki Royal Park, Warsaw’s largest city park (encompassing 190 acres), where squirrels and peacocks roam the grounds.
 The park’s origins date to the 17th century, when a private bathhouse was built on the land.
-In 1766, King Stanislaw II Augustus (Poland’s last king), bought the bathhouse and transformed it into his summer residence.
-While at the park, visit the Baroque palace, Palace on the Isle (now a museum), as well as the Statue of Fryderyk Chopin, Warsaw’s famous composer.

-Pro Tip: If not interested in making the long walk from the Old Town to Lazienki Royal Park, hop on a public bus – #116 and #180 follow the Royal Route!
+Pro Tip: If not interested in making the long walk from the Old Town to Lazienki Royal Park, hop on a Warsaw public bus – #116 and #180 follow the Royal Route!

 Palace of Culture and Science

-Art-deco Palace of Culture and Science in Warsaw, Poland
+The Palace of Culture and Science in Warsaw, Poland

-Built in 1955 at the height of 778 feet, the Palace of Culture and Science is still the second tallest building in Warsaw.
-The landmark building was not erected without controversy, as it was a ‘gift’ from Russia and originally named the Joseph Stalin Palace of Culture and Science.
-Although Stalin’s name was long ago removed, many still detest the art deco building, as it serves as a reminder of communist rule.
+Although Stalin’s name was long ago removed, many still detest the art deco building, as it serves as a brutal reminder of communist rule.
 Love it or hate it, it’s hard to argue with the phenomenal views from the 30th floor observation deck that allows for 360 degree views of Warsaw.

 Pro Tip: In addition to visiting the observation deck, the iconic building can be explored on a guided tour